davidbragg/shortscollection/perpetual/README.md

 ## Short Synopsis

 A software developer working alone in the office late one night investigates a suspicious noise elsewhere in the office.
-As she closes in the noises she realizes that might just be chasing her own tail.
+As she closes in on the noises she realizes that might just be chasing her own tail.

 ## Script Details